Assessment Moderation Policy

 The following processes are crucial in developing assessment tasks that are fair, valid and reliable:

-• Marking criteria and grading rubrics that align the specific requirements of the assessment task to the College’s sub division of grades
+• Marking criteria and grading rubrics that align the specific requirements of the assessment task to the College’s subdivision of grades.

 • The learning outcomes intended for the unit can be met by the topics and resources which will be delivered;

-• The weighted value of the tasks is appropriate having regard to the complexity of the task and its academic demand.
+• The weighted value of the tasks is appropriate having regard to the complexity of the task and its academic demand;

-Stage 2: Assessment Implementation, Marking and Grading
+Stage 2: Assessment Marking and Grading

-Moderation to ensure consistency of marks will occur when:
+Marking and Grading moderation to ensure consistency of marks will occur when:

-• more than one person marks the same assessment task in a unit delivery
+• More than one person marks the same assessment task in a unit delivery

 • Where the unit is delivered in more than one mode or at different locations in the same semester